Definition of Cost to Store Inventory

 - Cost of deterioration and obsolescence of the inventory items

 Some of the costs listed are a function of the cost or value of the inventory, while some are based on the physical size of the items being stored.
 The annual costs to store or hold inventory are typically stated as an annual amount per unit or as a percentage of an item's cost.

-The calculation of the cost to store inventory should be based on the incremental annual costs or the company's opportunity costs.
-In other words, if a business has a large amount of cash, no debt, and a warehouse that is half empty, its costs to store inventory will be relatively low.
+The calculation of the cost to store inventory should be the incremental annual costs or the company's opportunity costs.
+In other words, if a business has a large amount of idle cash, no debt, and a warehouse that is half empty, its costs to store inventory will be relatively low.
 Another company with little cash, much debt, and little available storage space will have relatively high costs of storing inventory.